 This is the sound card that will be used for playback through speakers (when the Speaker option is checked in the main window).
 This should be set to the device driver of the computer internal sound card.

-The "Use Removable Device If Present" and "Automatically Set Removable Device" check boxes should be unchecked.
+The "Use Removable Device If Present" and "Automatically Set Removable Device" check boxes should be unchecked For the playback settings these boxes are unchecked by default.